 Plastic injection moulding is the process of melting plastic pellets (thermosetting/ thermoplastic polymers) that once malleable enough, are injected at pressure into a mould cavity, which fills and solidifies to produce the final product.

 How Does Plastic Injection Moulding Work?

-The thermoplastic injection moulding process at Proto Labs is a standard process involving an aluminium mould with no heating or cooling lines running through it, which means cycle times are a bit longer.
+The thermoplastic injection molding process at Protolabs is a standard process involving an aluminium mould with no heating or cooling lines running through it, which means cycle times are a bit longer.
 It allows our moulders to monitor fill pressure, cosmetic concerns, and the basic quality of the parts.